-- 1. Purpose.
-In order to meet the requirements of Reference (h), this manual establishes procedural guidance for the Illinois National Guard (ILNG), referred to as "the Agency" Reasonable Accommodation process in accordance with Reference (a) through (j). - 2.
-Cancellation.
-None. - 3.
-Applicability.
+1. Purpose.
+In order to meet the requirements of Reference (h), this manual establishes procedural guidance for the Illinois National Guard (ILNG), referred to as "the Agency" Reasonable Accommodation process in accordance with Reference (a) through (j).

+2. Cancellation.
+None.

+3. Applicability.
 This instruction applies to the processing of reasonable accommodation requests, to include Personal Assistance Services (PAS), arising from federal civilian employment and applicants for employment, who are managed under the ILNG Adjutant General under Section 709(d) of Reference (a) and Section 10508 of Reference (b), as enacted in Reference (c).
 This includes National Guard (Title 5) employees, Title 32 Dual Status Employees, National Guard (Title 5) and Title 32 applicants, and applicants with disabilities applying for employment with the ILNG.
 Title 32 Dual Status Employees may make reasonable accommodation request, however they must meet all applicable requirements for continued military service.
-However, when a Title 32 Dual Status employee loses their military membership they are subject to loss of their technician job and are not entitled to continued employment as a technician. - a.
-This instruction does not apply to State Employees working for the State of Illinois under the authority of the Adjutant General. - b.
-This instruction does not apply to National Guard (NG) Service members serving in a Title 10 status, the National Guard Bureau (NGB), the Army National Guard (ARNG), Air National Guard (ANG) Readiness Centers, or all NG field-operating locations, and Active

-Guard Reserve (AGR) personnel.
+However, when a Title 32 Dual Status employee loses their military membership they are subject to loss of their technician job and are not entitled to continued employment as a technician.

+a.
+This instruction does not apply to State Employees working for the State of Illinois under the authority of the Adjutant General.

+b.
+This instruction does not apply to National Guard (NG) Service members serving in a Title 10 status, the National Guard Bureau (NGB), the Army National Guard (ARNG), Air National Guard (ANG) Readiness Centers, or all NG field-operating locations, and Active Guard Reserve (AGR) personnel.

-- 4. Background.
+4. Background.
 The Rehabilitation Act of 1973 (29 U.S.C § 701), as amended, established employment protection for individuals with disabilities.
 The Act requires employers to provide reasonable accommodation to qualified individuals with disabilities who are employees or applicants for employment, except when such accommodation would cause undue hardship.

-- a.
+a.
 On July 26, 2000, President Clinton signed Executive Order (EO) 13164 requiring Federal agencies to establish effective written procedures for processing requests for reasonable accommodation.

-- b.
+b.
 On January 3, 2017, the Equal Employment Opportunity Commission (EEOC) issued updated regulations for Section 501 of the Rehabilitation Act of 1973.
 Section 501 prohibits federal agencies from discriminating against job applicants and employees based on disability and requires agencies to engage in affirmative action for individuals with disabilities.
 One of the provisions of the updated Section 501 regulations requires federal agencies to provide PAS to certain employees with disabilities.

+c.
+On April 19, 2024, the Equal Employment Oppotuntiy Commission published final guidance on reasonable accommodation in the context of the Pregnant Workers Fairness Act (PWFA).
+The guidance was effective June 18, 2024.

-- 5. Policy.
+5. Policy.
 The ILNG is committed to providing reasonable accommodation(s) to employees and applicants for employment in order to assure individuals with disabilities have full access to equal employment opportunity.
 The ILNG shall provide reasonable accommodation for the known physical or mental limitations of qualified employees and applicants with disabilities, unless the Agency can demonstrate a particular accommodation would impose an undue hardship on the operation of its programs.
 It is the ILNG policy that no employee or applicant will be retaliated or reprised against for requesting a reasonable accommodation.

-- 6. Guidance.
+6. Guidance.
 The ILNG will utilize the Interactive Process to respond to reasonable accommodation (to include PAS) requests.
 This cooperative practice allows a streamlined approached to ensure effective management of providing accommodations.
 Supervisors and employees with disabilities are encouraged to participate the Interactive Process in good faith.
 Stages of this process are:

 - a.
 Recognizing an Accommodation Request;

 - b.
 Gathering Information;

 - c.
 Exploring Accommodation Options;

 - d.
 Choosing accommodation;

 - e.
 Implementing the Accommodation;

 - f.
 Monitoring the Accommodation.